-Do you know someone who enjoys the countryside and who may be feeling the effects of isolation and loneliness during the current lockdown?
+Do you know someone who enjoys the countryside and who may be feeling the effects of isolation and loneliness?

 We are all going through a challenging experience right now and many people may be feeling the effects of loneliness and isolation.
 At Merryhue Farm, home to TST (South West) CIC and Battling On CIC. we are taking some positive steps to support men over 55 and their family carers who are struggling with the lockdown, and the impact this imposed isolation is having on their physical and mental wellbeing.